GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 can be finely tuned by the user in the flow solver block.
 Note that all times are in seconds.

-The output event forces GEOSX to write out the results at the frequency specified by the attribute ``timeFrequency``.
+The output event forces GEOS to write out the results at the frequency specified by the attribute ``timeFrequency``.
 Here, we choose to output the results using the VTK format (see :ref:`TutorialSinglePhaseFlowExternalMesh` for a tutorial that uses the Silo output file format).
-Using ``targetExactTimestep=1`` in this XML block forces GEOSX to adapt the time stepping to ensure that an output is generated exactly at the time frequency requested by the user.
+Using ``targetExactTimestep=1`` in this XML block forces GEOS to adapt the time stepping to ensure that an output is generated exactly at the time frequency requested by the user.
 In the ``target`` attribute, we must use the name defined in the **VTK** XML tag inside the **Output** XML section, as documented at the end of this example (here, ``vtkOutput``).